Skip to content

 How is cosine different from sine and when should I use it?

-While sine relates to the side opposite an angle, cosine relates to the side adjacent to it.
+While sine relates to the side opposite an angle (sin = opp/hyp), cosine relates to the side adjacent to it (cos = adj/hyp).
 Use cosine when you know an angle and the hypotenuse and need the adjacent side, or when decomposing a vector into its horizontal component.
-For example, a 100 N force applied at 30° to the horizontal has a horizontal component of 100 × cos(30°) ≈ 86.6 N. Sine would give the vertical component instead.
+For example, a 100 N force at 30° above horizontal has horizontal component 100 × cos(30°) ≈ 86.6 N. Sine would give the vertical component (50 N).
 In practice, choose cosine for horizontal or along-the-axis components and sine for perpendicular or cross-axis components.
+Cosine also dominates the Law of Cosines (used for oblique triangles), the dot product, and any rotation transformation matrix in computer graphics.

 Why does cosine equal 1 at 0 degrees and 0 at 90 degrees?

-At 0°, the angle points directly along the adjacent side, meaning the adjacent side equals the hypotenuse in length, giving a ratio of 1.
+At 0°, the angle points directly along the adjacent side, meaning the adjacent side equals the hypotenuse, giving a ratio of 1.
 As the angle increases toward 90°, the adjacent side shrinks relative to the hypotenuse until it reaches zero length at exactly 90°, making the ratio 0.
-On the unit circle, this corresponds to the x-coordinate moving from 1 (at angle 0°, pointing right) to 0 (at angle 90°, pointing straight up).
-This behavior makes cosine a natural model for horizontal oscillations and wave phenomena.
+On the unit circle, this corresponds to the x-coordinate moving from 1 (angle 0°, pointing right) to 0 (angle 90°, pointing straight up).
+Past 90°, the x-coordinate becomes negative as the point moves into the second quadrant, so cosine values turn negative through to 180°.
+This periodic, smooth behavior makes cosine a natural model for horizontal oscillations and wave phenomena that start at maximum displacement.